P&O Ferries: UK plans to block ferries that don't pay minimum wage

 "Where new laws are needed, we will create them.
 Where legal loopholes are cynically exploited, we will close them.
 And where employment rights are too weak, we will strengthen them."

-But unions hit out at the government's response, saying it was too little, too late.
+Unions hit out at the government's response, saying it was too little, too late.

 Mick Lynch, the general secretary of the RMT union, said: "Despite all the bluster, Grant Shapps has failed to grasp the opportunity to adequately stand up to the banditry behaviour of P&O.